vEnhance/1802/src/ftcgreen.typ

 #import "@local/evan:1.0.0":*

-= Shortcuts for work: conservative vector fields and Green's theorem <sec-ftcgreen>
+= Shortcuts for work: conservative vector fields and Green's theorem <ch-ftcgreen>

 In the last chapter we showed the definition of work and how to compute
 $int_(cal(C)) bf(F) dot dif bf(r)$ with bare-hands by using parametrization.